DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxList/3 Methods/clientHeight().md

 ---
 ---
 ##### shortDescription
-Gets the widget's height in pixels.
+Gets the UI component's height in pixels.

 ##### return: Number
-The widget's height in pixels.
+The UI component's height in pixels.

 ---
 #####See Also#####